NotNacissu/BoccherBot/README.md

-# NacissuBot
+# BoccherBot
-A chat bot for discord with basic functions
+A discord chat bot that impersonates a fictional character that I like.